jcjorel/clonesquad-ec2-pet-autoscaler/index.md

 > CloneSquad is designed to be used when [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) cannot be: It manages as well EC2 [ALB/NLBs](https://aws.amazon.com/elasticloadbalancing/), target groups and health checks mechanisms.
 It contains various strategies to reduce cost of running EC2 Pet instance fleets.

-> Please visit the [GitHub repository](https://github.com/jcjorel/clonesquad-ec2-pet-autoscaler) for download and instructions
+Please visit the [GitHub repository](https://github.com/jcjorel/clonesquad-ec2-pet-autoscaler) for download and instruction

 ![CloudWatch dashboard](scaling_demo_capture.png)